Posts Tagged ‘design’

 Start with Walls and Floor

-The easiest way to start your time travel is via walls.
+The easiest way to start your vintage bathroom design is with the floors and walls.
 Avoid bright, dashing colours characteristic for contemporary design, and use soothing pastels and gentle white.
-Find wallpaper or tiles featuring floral or old advertising prints which bring about the feeling of 1920s, 30s or 40s, or some vintage movie poster that can add a distinctive, (monochromatic) touch to the space.
+Find wallpaper or tiles featuring floral or old advertising prints which bring about the feeling of 1920s, 30s or 40s, or some vintage movie poster that can add a distinctive and monochromatic touch to the space.

-Adding mirrors to any space will create the illusion of it being bigger than it actually is, and we can use this fact in our advantage if we add old, decorated carved frames onto them.
-You can either find them separately, or use some old picture frame and repurpose it with a mirror.
-Frames are a great way to revive the space and even a plastic imitation will do the trick as well and achieve the effect we are aiming at.
+Adding mirrors to your vintage bathroom design will create the illusion of it being larger than it really is.
+You can use this to your advantage if you add old, decorated carved frames.
+You can either find them separately, or use some old picture frame and repurpose them with a mirror.
+Frames are a great way to revive the space and even a plastic imitation will do the trick as well and achieve the effect we are aiming at

 Bathrooms as we know them today did not used to be a standard part of a house – they were a completely new thing for a Victorian, for example.
 This is why in old houses they seem kind of off – as if they were not supposed to be there in the first place.
 So, if you want to achieve this effect, you will have to do some major plumbing installation movement and change the fixtures.